 What can you expect from a CYC Assets Webinar?

-At the end of the webinar you will be provided a list of resources including web resources, articles, books, and client resources that were discussed or referred to during the webinar.
+At the end of the webinar, you will be provided with a list of resources including web resources, articles, books, and client resources that were discussed or referred to during the webinar.

-To receive a certificate of completion you will be required to complete a knowledge assessment tool (KAT) that will be sent to you via the post-webinar survey.
+To receive a certificate of completion you will be required to complete and pass a knowledge assessment tool (KAT) that will be sent to you via the post-webinar survey.

-You will have access to the webinar for seven days, where you are able to email the webinar facilitator with any further questions you may have.
-We highly recommend you make every effort to attend the live webinar, however if you are unable to attend, we’ll send you a link to the recording.
-You will also have access for seven days following the live event and the opportunity to email any question you have to the facilitator.
+You will have access to the facilitator for seven days, where you are able to email with any further questions you may have.
+We highly recommend you make every effort to attend the live webinar, however, if you are unable to attend, we’ll send you a link to the recording.
 When you purchase access to a webinar it is intended for your personal use only.
-If you are part of a group or organization requiring access for multiple staff, please contact CYC Assets for group pricing at email@example.com
+If you are part of a group or organization requiring access for multiple participants, please contact CYC Assets for group pricing payment at email@example.com

-CYC Assets was created to fill the gap in CYC professional development once you leave formal education and offers domain of practice based webinar topics helping you to build new skills, examine new research and methodologies, expand your knowledge in areas new to you, or to refresh your current skills.
+CYC Assets was created to fill the gap in CYC professional development once you leave formal education and offers domain of practice-based webinar topics to help you build new skills, examine new research and methodologies, expand your knowledge in areas new to you, or to refresh your current skills.
 Continuing education is an ongoing process and essential to being a professional in this field.
 At CYC Assets we are committed to offering webinars, resources and other learning opportunities that are both cost and time effective.

-Join us and be part of the collective knowledge that we can share with each other to advance our profession.
+Join us and be part of the collective where we can share with each other to advance our profession.

 Cancellation and Refund Policy

 Once your payment has been processed CYC Assets does not offer a refund.
-If you cannot attend the webinar live, we will provide you a link to the recording.
+If you cannot attend the live webinar, we will provide a link to the recording.